TotalEnergies: Environmental and safety records

 In 1999, the Total SA company was fined €375,000 for the MV Erika oil spill that stretched 400 kilometers from La Rochelle to the western tip of Brittany.
-The company was only fined that amount because they were only partially liable because Total SA did not own the ship.
+The company was only fined that amount because it was only partially liable because Total SA did not own the ship.
 The plaintiffs had sought more than $1.5 billion in damages.
 More than 100 groups and local governments joined in the suit.
 The Total company was fined just over $298,000.
 The majority of the money will go to the French government, several environmental groups, and various regional governments.
 The Total SA company was also fined $550,000 for the amount of marine pollution that came from it.
-After the oil spill they tried to restore their image and have opened a sea turtle conservation project in Masirah in recent years.
+After the oil spill it tried to restore its image and have opened a sea turtle conservation project in Masirah in recent years.

 Prior to the verdict in which Total was found guilty one of the counterparts in the incident, Malta Maritime Authority (MMA), was not to be tried for having any hand in the incident.
 In 2005, Total submitted a report to the Paris courts which stated that Total had gathered a group of experts which stated the tanker was corroded and that Total was responsible for it.
 The courts sought a second expert reviewing this information, which was turned down.

 In 2001, the AZF chemical plant exploded in Toulouse, France, while belonging to the Grande Paroisse branch of Total.